Save Your Drains This Holiday Season!

 • Coffee Grounds: Coffee grounds can settle and build up in the elbows and bends of your pipes, obstructing the flow through those areas.

-• Eggshells: The membranes from eggshells can get wrapped around your garbage disposal’s impellers, which can cause a number of problems with your unit.
+• Eggshells: The membranes from eggshells can wrap around your garbage disposal’s impellers, which can cause a number of problems with your unit.

 • Pasta, Oatmeal, and Other Starchy Foods: These foods expand with water, causing them to get stuck in your pipes.